saminsemsar/Data_Analysis_Portfolio/README.md

 ---

-## Exploratory Data Analysis on Babies' Vital Signs
+## Exploratory Data Analysis on Vital Signs

 This project explores baby health data, focusing on preprocessing, clustering, and extracting insights related to demographic factors like weight and age.